 Chilean Pride Study

 In the more than 200 years of Chile's history as an independent country, several institutions, territorial divisions or representative instruments of the State have undergone modifications.
-Despite this, the flag and emblems of the republic have remained practically unchanged, which begs the question, what does this symbol represent for Chileans?
+Despite this, the flag of Chile and the emblems of the republic have remained practically unchanged, which begs the question, what does this symbol represent for Chileans?

 According to the most recent Chilean Image Pride Study, Chileans show a high level of pride in their national emblems: 91% would not change the Chilean flag, 87% would not modify the national anthem and 83% would keep the national coat of arms.